 PTSD can have many other causes as well, including, but not limited to: physical and sexual abuse, bullying, drug addiction, accidents and diagnosis of a life-threatening illness.
 Approximately 25% of children exposed to family violence will develop PTSD at some point.
 PTSD sufferers usually re-experience their trauma through flashbacks or nightmares and will avoid anything that might be associated with the trauma.
 The individual re-experiences the trauma as it if were actually happening in the present moment, rather than having just a memory of the experience.
 This is a great source of distress in their lives.

-Individuals with PTSD will also experience a difficult in falling or staying a sleep, increased anger and hyper-vigilance (extreme anxiety, constantly scanning the environment for threats).
+Individuals with PTSD will also experience a difficulty in falling or staying asleep, increased anger and hyper-vigilance (extreme anxiety, constantly scanning the environment for threats).
 The consequences of the condition are serious.
 The DSM-IV, the manual used to diagnose mental disorders, says that the symptoms of PTSD cause impairment in social, work-related and other areas of normal functioning.
 Worse than that, however, seems to be the sky-rocketing of suicide rates due to the trauma of war.
 US military veterans are committing suicide at a rate of 22 per day, a 20% rise compared to 5 years ago.
-PTSD is therefore a life-threatening condition and individuals who suffer from it are in dire need of treatment.
+PTSD is, therefore, a life-threatening condition and individuals who suffer from it are in dire need of treatment.

 MDMA – referred to as ‘ecstasy’ in pill form and ‘molly’ or ‘mandy’ in powdered form – is usually used as a club drug and for recreational use in general.
 The Multi-Disciplinary Associate for Psychedelic Studies (MAPS) notes that the drug causes euphoria, intimacy, feelings of trust and diminished anxiety, which means it can have obvious therapeutic benefits.